 TIP: If there are two of you, each of you should enter the lottery – this will double your chances!

 Additional information on shows with in-person lotteries can be found on the Broadway for Broke People website and the Broadway World website.

 For the most up-to-date information, check with individual show box offices for in-person lotteries.

-By the way, before we list other options, keep us in mind, Free Tours by Foot.
+By the way, before we list other options, keep us in mind, Free Tours a pie.

 We offer daily guided and self-guided walking tours of NYC.

 If you are considering purchasing a tourist attraction discount pass, the New York Pass entitles you to up to 10% on Broadway shows.

 These passes can save you up to 55% off the retail price by bundling together tickets to various tours and attractions.

 To find out if getting a tourist pass is right for you, our post, New York City Attraction Passes: Which One Is the Best to Buy will help you make that decision.